Deepest sensitivity to wavelike dark photon dark matter with superconducting radio frequency cavities: Outlook and the Potential of SRF Cavities for Axion Dark Matter Searches

-\emph{Outlook and the Potential of SRF Cavities for Axion Dark Matter Searches}---The exclusion in Fig.~\ref{fig:dp_limits} is an impressive demonstration of how SRF cavities can benefit dark matter searches.
-But an honest dark matter search with a finite probability of making a discovery requires that the haloscope tune through a broader range of frequencies.
-SQMS is currently developing experiments using tunable SRF cavities that will search through a broader range of parameter space.
+The exclusion in Fig.~\ref{fig:dp_limits} is an impressive demonstration of how SRF cavities can benefit dark matter searches.
+To extend the range of frequencies in a broader dark matter search, SQMS is currently developing experiments using widely-tunable SRF cavities.

 In addition to dark photons, there is a growing interest in dark matter axions.
 Axions are particularly well motivated because they solve the strong CP problem~\cite{PhysRevLett.38.1440}.
 Axion haloscope searches require multi-Tesla magnetic fields to be sensitive enough to the QCD axion.
 The scan rate for axion haloscope searches is still directly proportional to $\ql$.
 Unfortunately, the performance of superconductors degrades under an external magnetic field.
 Achieving high quality factors is thus a very active area of research~\cite{ALESINI2021164641, https://doi.org/10.48550/arxiv.2201.10733, PhysRevApplied.17.054013, PhysRevApplied.17.L061005}, and it seems likely that axion haloscopes with $\ql > \num{1e7}$ are achievable in the near future.